bytecodealliance/javy/README.md

 - wizer, can be installed via `cargo install wizer --all-features`
 - cargo-hack, can be installed via `cargo +stable install cargo-hack --locked`

-## Building
+## How to build

+Inside the Javy repository, run:
 ```
 $ cargo build -p javy-core --target=wasm32-wasi -r
 $ cargo build -p javy-cli -r
 ```

-Alternatively you can run `cargo install --path crates/cli` to install the Javy CLI globally.
+Alternatively you can run `cargo install --path crates/cli` from the root of the Javy repository to install the Javy CLI globally.

+## Using Javy

+Pre-compiled binaries of the Javy CLI can be found on [the releases page](https://github.com/bytecodealliance/javy/releases).

-## Compiling to WebAssembly
+### Compiling to WebAssembly

 Define your JavaScript like: